abap2UI5/docs/docs/development/messages.md

 ENDMETHOD.
 ```
 ::: tip **Improvements**
-All these message functions are continually improved.
+These message functions are continually being improved.
 Feel free to open an issue if you encounter errors or incompatibilities, or submit a PR to extend the functionality.
 :::